notepad-plus-plus/npp-usermanual/content/docs/searching.md

         .*+ matches abc”x ( catches all remaining characters )
         ” cannot match $ ( End of line )

-    Notice there is no match at all for the possive version, because the possessive repeat factor prevents from backtracking to a possible solution
+    Notice there is no match at all for the possessive version, because the possessive repeat factor prevents from backtracking to a possible solution

 #### Anchors